Ethereum-Star/WhiteList/README.md

 ```

 2. Every item will be check and verify for 3 layers to guarantee the dapp is right and not fake.
-3. Providing a bounty to find the wrong items.(just open a new PR)
+3. Providing a bounty to find the wrong items(just open a new PR).
-4. We would provide a API endpoint later
+4. We would provide a API endpoint later.